About this Event

 Follow Us

-Follow @latinobookclub on Instagram to keep up with the latest information, events and book reviews!
+Follow us on Instagram to keep up with the latest information, events and book reviews!
 If you're reading along, be sure to tag us in your story to help cultivate comunidad and promote Latine literature!

 Standard Format